Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: Numerical experiments

 We consider the linear regression setting of Section~\ref{subsec:linearity} with $T=5$ time points.
 We simulate binary treatment assignments $A_t$ and covariates $X_t$ whose mean depends on $A_{t-1}$.
 Moreover, the treatment assignment $A_t$ depends on $X_{t}$, and there is a phantom $U$, so there is possible collider bias.
 Lastly, the response $Y$ is heavy-tailed and asymmetric.
 There is no causal effect from $A_t$ on $Y$.
 We treat the causal effect from $A_{t-1}$ to $X_t$ as a control parameter, investigating the behavior across a range of values.
 In this experiment, we take a sample of 1 million data points, so the results are approximately the results of the population regression.

-The left panel of Figure~\ref{fig:linear_nongaussian_exp}, shows the results of a regression of $Y$ onto $(X_t, A_t)_{t = 1}^5$ (denoted \emph{naive}) with an regression of $Y$ onto $(\Xt_t, A_t)_{t = 1}^5$ (denoted \emph{ortho}).
+The left panel of Figure~\ref{fig:linear_nongaussian_exp}, shows the results of a regression of $Y$ onto $(X_t, A_t)_{t = 1}^5$ (denoted \emph{naive}) with regression with regression---a regression of $Y$ onto $(\Xt_t, A_t)_{t = 1}^5$ (denoted \emph{ortho}).
 In particular, we report the magnitude of the largest coefficient of $A_1,\dots,A_5$ in each setting.
 Because there is no causal effect, the ground-truth value is zero.
 However, we observe that the naive regression produces large coefficients when there is a large effect size from the treatment to the covariate.
 This is caused by collider bias, and it was anticipated by our analytic calculations in the Gaussian case.
-By contrast, the orthogonalized regression produces coefficients that are nearly zero (they are not exactly zero because we take the maximum of five numbers with Monte Carlo variability).
-Thus, the orthogonalized regression is producing valid causal estimates in this case.
+By contrast, nonlinear regression with residuals produces coefficients that are nearly zero (they are not exactly zero because we take the maximum of five numbers with Monte Carlo variability).
+Thus, nonlinear regression with residuals is producing valid causal estimates in this case.